-The final exam shall be held in-class, on Wednesday, May 13st, from 7.:15am-9:30am.
-It shall follow a similar format to the previous exams during the semester, 60 multiple choice questions.
+The final exam shall be held Monday, Dec 13 from 7:15-9:30am.
+It shall follow a similar format to the previous exams during the semester, 60 multiple choice questions, and 30 extra multiple choice questions will be on comprehensive material.